vgoliber/anneal-schedules/README.md

  - `anneal_schedules_2.py`: Larger example problem, loading embedding
  - `anneal_schedules_3.py`: Setting a schedule with a longer anneal time
  - `anneal_schedules_4.py`: Setting an anneal schedule with a pause with a grid search/heatmap
+ - `anneal_schedules_5.py`: Setting an anneal schedule with a quench